deepraining/lila/README.en.md

 ```
 export default lila => {
-  // do everything you want with lila api
+  // here lila object is lila-core package, and you can do everything you want with lila api
 };
 ```